yhzhang0128/egos-2000/README.md

 ### Usages and Documentation

 For compiling and running egos-2000, please read [this document](references/USAGES.md).
-The [RISC-V instruction set manual](references/riscv-privileged-v1.10.pdf) and [SiFive FE310 manual](references/sifive-fe310-v19p04.pdf) introduce the privileged ISA and processor memory map.
+The [RISC-V instruction set manual](references/riscv-privileged-v1.10.pdf) and [SiFive FE310 processor manual](references/sifive-fe310-v19p04.pdf) introduce the privileged ISA and memory map.
-[This document](references/README.md) further introduces the teaching plans, architecture and development history.
+[This document](references/README.md) further introduces the teaching plans, software architecture and development history.

 For any questions, please contact [Yunhao Zhang](https://dolobyte.net/).